akshayanbalathas/game-review-board/README.md

 - Browse and search for games
 - View detailed information for individual games
 - Add and delete reviews
+- Real-time live updates for community reviews using Socket.IO
 - Add and remove favourite games
 - View all community reviews
 - Explore statistics through D3.js visualizations